Writing Essentials: Ego/Shadow/Self

 A character’s core traits counterweigh any Shadow traits.

-In the scenario above, to find a working contrast with our character’s core flaw - fear of abandonment - we counterweigh fear with what our character needs to discover within themselves to overcome that fear.
+In the scenario above, to find a working contrast with our character’s core flaw, we counterweigh fear with what our character needs to discover within themselves to overcome that fear.

-So, let’s say what they need to discover is their innate sense of compassion.
+Let’s decide that what they need to discover is their capability for compassion.

 In the next post we’ll dig even deeper into Ego/Shadow/Self along with ways to use choice and consequence as an effective narrative tool.